zincsamael/muppy/trunk/muppy/doc/source/index.rst

 - :ref:`related_work` - Other projects which deal which memory profiling in Python are mentioned in the this section.
 - :ref:`library` - All the tools provided by muppy.
-- :ref:`glossary` - A few basic terms used throughout th documentation.
+- :ref:`glossary` - A few basic terms used throughout the documentation.
 - :ref:`copyright` - Last but not least ..

 Indices and tables